Saad-Imtiaz/RPM-Monitor/README.md

 # RPM-Monitor
-This repository contails code that are made to monitor the RPM of a motor by using an Optical Rotary Incremental Encoder with and Arduino UNO.
+This repository contains code that are made to monitor the RPM of a motor by using an Optical Rotary Incremental Encoder with and Arduino UNO.